joshuawe/afa_mi_policies/README.md

 ### Multiple Imputation

 In order to [impute](https://en.wikipedia.org/wiki/Imputation_(statistics)) (=fill in) the missing values in the MIMIC dataset, we use a multi-task Gaussian Process (GP) [2] using the GPytorch library [3].
 Instead of doing single imputation (e.g. mean imputation or last observation carried forward), the GP helps us model the uncertainty of a value to be predicted.
 Hence, we can sample multiple times for every missing data point.
-This way we can train subsequent prediction models on commonly and less commonly observed values in the missing cases.
+This way - using Multiple Imputation - we can train subsequent prediction models on commonly and less commonly observed values in the missing cases.

 ### Active Featuer Acquisition (AFA)